pyeventsourcing/eventsourcing/docs/topics/domain.rst

 method of an :ref:`application repository <Repository>` reconstructs an aggregate from stored events when the aggregate is requested by ID.

-By typing as ``Optional`` the ``aggregate`` argument and return value of the base class :func:`~eventsourcing.domain.CanMutateAggregate.mutate` method, this method can implemented on subclasses in various ways.
-In particular, "created" events can be defined to accept ``None`` and return a newly constructed aggregate object, subsequent aggregate events can be defined to accept an aggregate object and return a modified aggregate object, and "discarded" events can be defined to accept an aggregate object and return ``None`.
+The ``aggregate`` argument and return value of the event :func:`~eventsourcing.domain.CanMutateAggregate.mutate` method are optional, so that this method can implemented on subclasses in various ways.
+In particular, "created" events can be defined to accept ``None`` and return a newly constructed aggregate object, subsequent aggregate events can be defined to accept an aggregate object and return a modified aggregate object, and "discarded" events can be defined to accept an aggregate object and return ``None``.

 In the example above, an ``AggregateDiscarded`` event class is defined with a ``mutate()`` method that returns ``None``.
 A "discarded" event object is constructed using this class.